jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 |----------------|----------|
 | `bool` | `false` |

 By default the program will retry a download 10 times.
-You can customize this, or set this to `true` (or selected) to disable it and retry links until they complete.
+You can set this to `true` to disable it and always retry until the download completes.

-However, to make sure the program will not run endlessly, there are certain situations where a file will never be retried, like if the program receives a 404 HTTP status, meaning the link is dead.
+However, to make sure the program will not run endlessly, there are certain situations where a file will never be retried, like if the program receives a `404` HTTP status, meaning the link is dead.

 ## `disable_file_timestamps`